cambrad3/cambrad3.github.io/index.md

 #### Evaluation of clustering methods

-Since we know the 6 labels of our seasoned players, we evaluted our clustering using Adjusted Rand Score.
+Since we know the 6 labels of our seasoned players, we evaluted our clustering using Adjusted Rand Index score.
 The score values for each clustering technique are the following:

 - K-means:0.29
 - GMM:0.34